Old Dog Haven Rocks!

 Before I review the new book Old Dog Haven: Every Old Dog Has a Story to Tell by Ardeth De Vries, you should know that I’m biased about Old Dog Haven.
-I think its one of the most effective, well-organized dog rescue groups in the country which helps the most overlooked segment of the dog population.

 Started by Judith and Lee Piper in 2004 in their home in Lake Stevens, WA and supported by hundreds of dedicated volunteers and donors, Old Dog Haven is the largest senior dog rescue group in the country.

 And about 90% of the dogs it saves are Final Refuge Dogs, which are too fragile to be subjected to another change in living conditions, are too sick to be re-homed, or have very limited time left to live.